TechShieldOlamide/ndpr-compliance-toolkit/data-subject-rights-policy.md

 ## 1. Purpose

-This policy defines the process for handling data subject rights requests under the Nigeria Data Protection Regulation (NDPR) 2019 and the Nigeria Data Protection Act 2023.
+This policy defines the process for handling data subject rights requests under the Nigeria Data Protection Act (NDPA) 2023 and enforced by the National Data Protection Commission (NDPC).
 It ensures that all requests are handled consistently, promptly, and in compliance with regulatory requirements.

 ---